 A traditional Christmas dinner of turkey or ham is the ideal pairing for this bottling.
-The wine is bright, perfumy, and filled with red fruits, including cherry and strawberry, and ideal for those lighter meats.
-It is also a fantastic pairing for any vegetarian dishes.Continue to 5 of 10 below.
+The wine is bright, fragrant, and filled with red fruits, including cherry and strawberry, ideal for those lighter meats.
+It's also a fantastic pairing for any vegetarian dishes.Continue to 5 of 10 below.

 05 of 10

 White wine lovers will be delighted with this intriguing find from Napa Valley.
-Priest Ranch Sauvignon Blanc is lively and crisp, filled with an array of fruit flavors (think melons to passionfruit) and a little vanilla to make it luscious.
-That's unique for this style and why the bottle is perfect for a celebration.
+Priest Ranch sauvignon blanc is lively and crisp, filled with an array of fruit flavors (think melon and passionfruit) and a little vanilla to make it luscious.
+That's unique for this style, and why the bottle is perfect for a celebration.

-Sauvignon Blanc is the white you want to serve alongside turkey, goose, and other poultry and this bottle will not disappoint.
-It also pairs well with appetizers if you're hosting a casual get-together and with like oysters, pasta, and green vegetables.
+Sauvignon blanc is the white you want to serve alongside turkey, goose, and other poultry, and this bottle will not disappoint.
+It also pairs well with appetizers if you're hosting a casual get-together, as well as oysters, pasta, and green vegetables.

 06 of 10

-A mouthwatering Riesling is what you'll find in a bottle of Poet's Leap.
-This succulent Washington white is an award-winning wine that offers a lively palate with some enticing spices in a pleasant off-dry style.
+A mouthwatering riesling is what you'll find in a bottle of Poet's Leap.
+This succulent Washington white is an award-winning wine that offers a lively palate with enticing spices in a pleasant off-dry style.

-The melon, apricot, and citrus notes you'll catch in Poet's Leap make it a perfect complement to turkey, ham, and chicken entrees.
-It will also make a nice companion for any holiday dessert.
+The melon, apricot, and citrus notes you'll catch in Poet's Leap make it a perfect pairing for turkey, ham, and chicken.
+It also makes a nice companion for any holiday dessert.

 07 of 10

-Pinot Grigio is another outstanding white wine option when it comes to holiday entertaining because it tends to be light and crisp.
+Pinot grigio is another outstanding white wine when it comes to holiday entertaining because it tends to be light and crisp.
 A great example of this can be found in Attems Pinot Grigio from the northeastern corner of Italy.

 08 of 10

-Special occasions deserve something unique and equally special.
-A sparkling wine is a great way to go and Stella Rosa Imperiale Black Lux is anything but ordinary.
-This red wine blend is a wonderful bubbly with semi-sweet fruits and a great choice for any winter celebration.
+Special occasions deserve something unique.
+A sparkling wine is a great way to go, and Stella Rosa Imperiale Black Lux is anything but ordinary.
+This red blend is a wonderful bubbly with semi-sweet fruit notes, and is a great choice for any winter celebration.

 While this wine would make a nice dinner companion, it really shines before and after the main meal.
-Pair it with soft cheeses or savory appetizers like bruschetta, or berry-filled and ice cream desserts.
+Pair it with soft cheese or savory appetizers like bruschetta, as well as berry-filled and ice cream-based desserts.
 It's also an intriguing partner for chocolate, pear, and pumpkin treats.Continue to 9 of 10 below.

 09 of 10

-Moscato has become one of the favorite dessert wines of the world and its sweet taste is hard to resist.
-The California Moscato from Sutter Home will not disappoint and it should be very easy to find at an affordable price.
+Moscato has become one of the favorite dessert wines of the world, and its sweet taste is hard to resist.
+The California Moscato from Sutter Home will not disappoint, and it should be easy to find at an affordable price.

-Almost like drinking a sweetened juice, this Moscato has an inviting palate of lychee, peach, and melon.
-It's like a taste of summer, but works surprisingly well in chillier temperatures.
-Serve this one alongside your favorite holiday desserts or break it out for light appetizers of fruits and cheeses.
+Juicy and filled with fruit, this Moscato has an inviting palate of lychee, peach, and melon.
+It tastes like summer, but works surprisingly well in chillier temperatures.
+Serve this one alongside your favorite holiday desserts, or break it out for light appetizers of fruits and cheese.

 10 of 10

-A fortified wine, sherry is a popular after dinner and late night sipper during the winter months.
-While it's relatively inexpensive, the holidays seem like a great excuse for a little upgrade.
+A fortified wine, sherry is a popular after-dinner and late-night sipper during the winter months.
+While it's relatively inexpensive, the holidays are a great excuse for a little upgrade.
 With a goal of staying within the $25 budget, it's hard to beat Lustau's Don Nuño Oloroso Sherry.